AleoNet/ARCs/arc-0030/README.md

 ## Abstract

 Let's get NFTs & Tokens/DeFI working on Aleo.
-Currently, you can create an ERC-20/ERC-721-like program on Aleo but it is severly limited.
+Currently, you can create an ERC-20/ERC-721-like program on Aleo but it is severely limited.
 The biggest limitation is that a program cannot own an NFT.
 This prevents these Aleo tokens from being used in: escrow, auctions, pools, etc.

 In order to enable this functionality, we need an opcode in the Aleo instruction set like: `self.parent`.
 This opcode would be similar to `self.caller` except it would result in the address of the program who called another program.